 To transport these full-sized tree logs to the island, they were floated across the river similar to the way that logs were transported in old-fashioned wood mills.

 #6 A majority of the mining equipment throughout the queue and attraction of Big Thunder Mountain is authentic.

-Imagineers searched swap meets, abandoned mines, and ghosts towns throughout Wyoming, Nevada, Colorado, and Minnesota to find enough authentic equipment.
+Imagineers searched swap meets, abandoned mines, and ghost towns throughout Wyoming, Nevada, Colorado, and Minnesota to find enough authentic equipment.

 #5 A large spider web festoons the ballroom in the Haunted Mansion.

 This web was added when a guest with a slingshot made a hole in the large glass panels that separate the hallway from the ballroom.
 The glass is built into the foundation of the Haunted Mansion and so it would be very costly to remove.

 #4 The flames in the Pirates of the Caribbean looked too real for the Anaheim Fire Department.